Euphemia li Britannia

 is a fictional character who appears in Sunrise's anime television series Code Geass: Lelouch of the Rebellion (often referred to simply as Code Geass) In the series, Omi Minami voices the character, while Michelle Ruff plays her in the English dub.
 Born as the Third Princess of the Britannian Imperial Family, Euphemia is portrayed in Code Geass as the half-sister of the series' protagonist and antihero, Lelouch Lamperouge.
 Also, Euphemia develops throughout the anime's first season a romantic relationship with the character Suzaku Kururugi.

 In addition to the Code Geass anime, Euphemia is featured in subsequent media adaptations of the series, including OVAs, manga and a musical in which she is played by male actor Shun Mikami.
-The character has received a mostly positive critical reception, with critics praising her design, personality and relationship with Suzaku, while her death is considered one of the saddest moments in the series. by fans and critics alike.
+The character has received a mostly positive critical reception, with critics praising her design, personality and relationship with Suzaku, while her death is considered one of the saddest moments in the series.